Skip to content

 Advantages of paper over plastic

-Disadvantages of paper compared to plastic
+Disadvantages of paper over plastic

 Advantages of plastic over paper